Table of Contents[Hide][Show]

 I also learn that Wesley’s parents are cattle ranchers and that she’s the sixth great grandniece of James K. Polk, who through a prescient game of long ball must have really wanted me to come to Frisco, too: Polk’s notable bill signings while 11th President of the United States included annexing Texas as the 28th state of the Union.

-More fun Frisco facts: The city’s population more than quintupled between 1990 and 2000 and more than tripled between 2000 and 2010.
+From the Frisco fact sheet Wesley has supplied I also learn that the population of Frisco more than quintupled between 1990 and 2000 and more than tripled between 2000 and 2010.
 Many residents have migrated north from Dallas.
 And Frisco is also something of a playground for locals: 85% of the city’s visitation is comprised of day-trippers.
 So evidently Frisco is a nice place to visit and perhaps you would want to live here.

 Frisco is a gateway to video games and queso

-During two getaways to the Strong Museum of Play in Rochester, one of which was during the aforementioned father-son trip, I got a chill when I saw how the museum curators reverently placed video game consoles behind panes of glass, cherishing them as historical artifacts.
-Though not ancient ones, I would suggest, as many of these gaming systems are part of my childhood.
-My recent childhood.
+During two getaways to the Strong Museum of Play in Rochester, one of which was during the aforementioned father-son trip, I got a chill when I saw how the museum curators reverently placed video game consoles behind panes of glass, cherishing them as historical artifacts, though not ancient ones, I would suggest, as many of these gaming systems are part of my childhood.

-I got that same little chill in Frisco when Wesley let us loose in the National Videogame Museum, which despite packing in many thousands of examples of video game hardware, software, and memorabilia is a spartan and clean industrial space, and not sticky, cluttered, and dark, which perhaps would have been a too-on-the-nose homage to gamers, myself included.
+I got that same little chill in Frisco when Wesley let us loose in the National Videogame Museum, which despite packing in many thousands of samples of video game memorabilia and hardware and software is a spartan and clean industrial space, and not sticky, cluttered, and dark, which perhaps would have been a too-on-the-nose homage to gamers, myself included.

 The museum is organized by stages that helpfully reinforce the timeline of gaming evolution.
-And as easy as it would be to work your way through here sequentially, the fact-covered walls and displays and shelves — happily groaning with consoles, monitors, gaming cartridges, circuit boards, and other gadgets and games — lend themselves to wandering, as you’re distracted by literally the next shiny new object wherever you turn.
+And as easy as it would be to work your way through here sequentially, the fact-covered walls and displays and shelves — happily groaning with consoles, monitors, gaming cartridges, and circuit boards — lend themselves to wandering as you’re distracted by literally the next shiny new object wherever you turn.

 And my expectations for gaming and darkness — minus the stickiness and most of the clutter — are rewarded when we stumble back in time into a replicated 80s arcade.
 While Felix is seeing these massive cabinets with monitors and joysticks for the first time, I momentarily return to my childhood to see if after knocking out Glass Joe and Piston Hurricane in “Punch Out” I can put down Bald Bull, which Past Paul was only able to do once — Present Paul succeeds once more.